IDN Punnycode converter

 An IDN Punycode converter is a tool that allows you to convert IDN domain names between their native language characters and their Punycode representation.
 IDN domain names are domain names that contain characters from non-Latin scripts, such as Chinese or Arabic.

-The punycode converter tool is a simple and convenient way to encode or decode punycode online.
+The IDN Punycode converter tool is a simple and convenient way to encode or decode punycode online.
 You can use it to convert any Unicode string into punycode, or vice versa.

 To use the tool, just follow these steps: